Crio-Bytes/Web/Building responsive website layout using CSS flexbox/README.md

 In this micro-byte, we'll create a fully responsive webpage design layout consisting of multiple sections.
 We'll employ CSS flexbox properties to aid in our website styling and learn a lot of things along the way.

+Your task is to learn how to implement the skeleton of the website using HTML markup through small tasks which may include writing code in place of `TODO` comments, adding necessary CSS to implement a structured layout and using media queries to build a responsive design.
+We believe that you learn by doing!

 ## Prerequisites

 It's preferable to have working introductory knowledge on HTML markup and CSS styling.
 You'll need a working HTML code editor and a web browser(Chrome, Safari, etc) for this awesome activity.